tnuatiming/tnuatiming.github.io/static/manual/epic_readme.txt

 add epic.css to head: <link rel="stylesheet" media="all" type="text/css" href="epic.css">
 add id="live" to body tag (maybe not needed) check if needed #live in the css

-## rpi settings ##

-apple magicpad:
-sudo apt-get install xserver-xorg-input-libinput

-/etc/X11/xorg.conf.d/40-libinput.conf:

-Section "InputClass"
-    Identifier "touchpad"
-    Driver "libinput"
-	MatchIsTouchpad "on"
-	Option "Tapping" "on"
-EndSection

-## option for getting j1.txt using python(very slow for now): ## DO NOT USE, TAKES A LOT OF TIME AND NOT COMPLETE SOLUTION!!!

-sudo apt-get install python3-pandas

-python3 convert_p1_to_json.py

 ## web pages  ##